qutip/QuantumToolbox.jl/README.md

 ## Introduction

-[QuantumToolbox.jl](https://github.com/qutip/QuantumToolbox.jl) is a cutting-edge Julia package designed for quantum physics simulations, closely emulating the popular Python [QuTiP](https://github.com/qutip/qutip) package.
-It uniquely combines the simplicity and power of Julia with advanced features like GPU acceleration and distributed computing, making simulation of quantum systems more accessible and efficient.
+[QuantumToolbox.jl](https://github.com/qutip/QuantumToolbox.jl) is a cutting-edge [`Julia`](https://julialang.org/) package designed for quantum physics simulations, closely emulating the popular Python [`QuTiP`](https://github.com/qutip/qutip) package.
+It uniquely combines the simplicity and power of [`Julia`](https://julialang.org/) with advanced features like GPU acceleration and distributed computing, making simulation of quantum systems more accessible and efficient.

 *With this package, moving from Python to Julia for quantum physics simulations has never been easier*, due to the similar syntax and functionalities.

 ## Features

-QuantumToolbox.jl is equipped with a robust set of features:
+`QuantumToolbox.jl` is equipped with a robust set of features:

-- **Quantum State and Operator Manipulation:** Easily handle quantum states and operators with a rich set of tools, with the same functionalities as QuTiP.
+- **Quantum State and Operator Manipulation:** Easily handle quantum states and operators with a rich set of tools, with the same functionalities as `QuTiP`.
-- **Dynamical Evolution:** Advanced solvers for time evolution of quantum systems, thanks to the powerful [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) package.
+- **Dynamical Evolution:** Advanced solvers for time evolution of quantum systems, thanks to the powerful [`DifferentialEquations.jl`](https://github.com/SciML/DifferentialEquations.jl) package.
 - **GPU Computing:** Leverage GPU resources for high-performance computing.
 Simulate quantum dynamics directly on the GPU with the same syntax as the CPU case.
 - **Distributed Computing:** Distribute the computation over multiple nodes (e.g., a cluster).
 For example, you can run hundreds of quantum trajectories in parallel on a cluster, with, again, the same syntax as the simple case.
-- **Easy Extension:** Easily extend the package, taking advantage of the Julia language features, like multiple dispatch and metaprogramming.
+- **Easy Extension:** Easily extend the package, taking advantage of the `Julia` language features, like multiple dispatch and metaprogramming.

 ## Installation